-(3) State your uncertainty as a falsifiable hypothesis, and describe how you would measure it.

-(4) Come up with three experiments of increasing scale to test your hypothesis (e.g., \$5, \$50, \$500 tests).
+(3) Restate that uncertainty as falsifiable hypotheses (using Eisenmann's definition), and describe three experiments of increasing scale to test these hypotheses (e.g., \$5, \$50, \$500 tests).

 Writing Assignment 4: Produce an Event (350 words)

 Produce an event.
 Organize and put on an experience for eight or more people that is in their best interests-something that is not a straightforward dinner party, movie, or nightclubbing.
 This is not a drill; you're expected to actually put on the event.